Jaber-Valinejad/Jaber-Valinejad.github.io/_projects/5_project.md

 # 4. Why It Matters

-- **For Policymakers**: Quantifies the effectiveness of financial incentives for clean energy expansion.
+- **For Policymakers**: Quantifies the effectiveness of financial incentives for clean energy expansion {%cite valinejad2019dynamic %}.
 - **For System Operators**: Enables reliable real-time decision-making under renewable variability.
 - **For Industry**: Provides an integrated framework for investment, operation, and forecasting in future grid infrastructure.
 - **For Researchers**: Demonstrates how advanced ML tools can solve hard optimization and simulation problems in power systems.